 If paying taxes is one of the worst feelings, then knowing that you helped someone is one of the best.

-Let’s hear from you: how have you gone about forming your business and obtaining your business EIN?
+How have you gone about forming your business and obtaining your business EIN?
 Let us know what method you used and how it worked out for you…especially if you have/had multiple businesses and can compare the two methods for your fellow readers!